BCPSEA SERVICES

 The Public Education Benefits Trust is a jointly trusteed plan between BCPSEA and the Canadian Union of Public Employees (CUPE).
 The PEBT is charged with three key functions:

-Make a Future is a recruitment initiative created by the BC Public School Employers’ Association as a joint venture among BC’s 60 public boards of education, the First Nations Education Steering Committee, and the Ministry of Education.
-The Makeafuture.ca website launched on April 28, 2008 as the official job board for BC public schools, independent schools, First Nations schools, and BC-certified offshore schools.
+Make a Future is a recruitment initiative partnership with B.C.’s 60 public boards of education, the First Nations Education Steering Committee, and the Ministry of Education and Child Care.
+The Makeafuture.ca website is the official job board for B.C. public schools, independent schools, First Nations schools, and B.C.-certified offshore schools.